blueinkhq/blueink-client-js/README.md

 # blueink-client-js

-Javascript Client for the BlueInk eSignature API
+Javascript Client for the BlueInk API
 ## Overview

 This README provides a narrative overview of using the Blueink Javascript client, and